roberte777/auto-state-machine/README.md

-# StateMachine Crate Documentation
+# Auto State Machine Crate Documentation

 ## Overview

-The StateMachine crate provides a flexible and intuitive way to create an automated actor with customizable behavior.
+The Auto State Machine crate provides a flexible and intuitive way to create an automated actor with customizable behavior.
 It is built around the concept of states and callbacks, allowing users to define specific actions and transitions depending on the client's current state.
 This approach makes it ideal for